Philadelphia Eagles Praised For Opening Sensory Room

 The “no re-entry” policy that most large venues have bar guests from exiting the establishment and coming back in.
-For families of someone with sensory needs, this type of policy is enough to make them reconsider going to a venue such as a sporting event at all.
+For families of someone with sensory needs, this type of policy is enough to make them reconsider going to a venue such as a sporting event stadium at all.

 The Philadelphia Eagles teamed up with a nonprofit organization called KultureCity to add a sensory room to the Lincoln Financial Field to accommodate fans with sensory needs.

-This sensory room will provide fans with sensory needs with a comfortable place to go when they need a chance to decompress from the sensory overload of a football game.
+This sensory room will provide fans that have sensory needs with a comfortable place to go when they need a chance to decompress from the sensory overload of a football game.

 KultureCity – which is based in Birmingham, Alabama – assisted the NFL team in making sure their stadium met all the “sensory inclusive” standards required to be certified.

-As part of the sensory inclusion, each guest service stand within the stadium now houses sensory bags filled with an assortment of resources including fidget tools, noise-cancelling headphones, weighted lap pads, and verbal cue cards.
+As part of the sensory inclusion, each guest service stand within the stadium now houses sensory bags filled with an assortment of resources including fidget tools, noise-canceling headphones, weighted lap pads, and verbal cue cards.

 Ryan Hammond explained to CNN that guests would not be able to see the football field while they were in the sensory room.
 He, however, proceeded to clarify that that was the point of the sensory room as it allowed autistic guests – as well as anyone else who was sensory-challenged – an opportunity to calm down and “center themselves” so they could continue to enjoy the game.